rr-/malgraph4/README.md

 #### Other pages
 * **about** with short description, version history in images, and list of libraries used
-* **privacy policy** explaining that we aren't evil, and that you can even block your Mg profile
+* **privacy policy** explaining that we're not evil, and that you can even block your Mg profile
 * **global stats** with basic info based on all MALgraph users